 Immunity

-Situations Where Immunity is Removed
+Situations Where Immunity of Governmental Immunity is Removed

 Governmental entities are not immune from suit for injuries resulting from an employee’s negligent operation of a motor vehicle or other equipment while in the scope of his or her employment.
 However, this provision does not repeal T.C.A. § 55-8-101, T.C.A. § 55-8-108, or T.C.A. § 55-8-132, which relate to operating authorized emergency vehicles.
 The immunities provided by these sections are expressly continued.
 T.C.A. § 29-20-202.